Pridopidine: Mechanism of action

+Potential indications

-Pridopidine for Huntington’s disease (HD)
+Huntington's disease (HD)

 HD is a progressive fatal neurodegenerative disease caused by a mutation in the Huntingtin gene (expanded CAG repeat >35).
 The disease is characterized by progressive motor abnormalities, cognitive decline, and psychiatric and behavioral symptoms.
 Adult-onset HD usually begins between 35 and 45 years of age.
 Following onset, motor, cognitive and functional outcomes steadily decline over 15 to 20 years, ultimately leading to a state of profound incapacity and death.
 The disease is inherited in an autosomal dominant manner, and thus each child of a parent with HD has a 50% chance of inheriting the mutated HD gene.

-For patients and their families, maintaining functional capacity is vital as it translates to a patient’s ability to maintain their occupation, continue to manage their daily lives, and live independently.
+For patients and their families, maintaining functional capacity is vital as it translates to a patient's ability to maintain their occupation, continue to manage their daily lives, and live independently.

-In the phase 2, dose finding PRIDE-HD trial, pridopidine 45 mg bid showed a beneficial effect maintaining functional capacity at one year, as measured by the Unified Huntington’s Disease Rating Scale (UHDRS) Total Functional Capacity (TFC).
-The TFC scale assesses the patient’s ability to perform daily activities.
-It is a widely validated and regulatory accepted scale to measure clinical disease stage and progression.
-Pridopidine’s effect on TFC is potentially durable for up to 5 years.

-Human PET imaging studies show that pridopidine dose of 45 mg bid (the clinically relevant dose) has selective and robust target engagement of the S1R in the human brain.
-Extensive safety data indicate this dose has a favorable safety and tolerability profile.